-- Worcester will be the focus for strategic housing and employment development and city centre development with the objective of maintaining and enhancing its sub-regional role as a major retail, leisure, university and tourist centre. - Malvern, Droitwich Spa, Evesham offer the greatest range of services and employment opportunities and other facilities outside of Worcester - Tenbury Wells, Upton-upon-Severn, Pershore offer a wide range of services, facilities, employment and town centres serving the wider rural communities
+- Worcester will be the focus for strategic housing and employment development and city centre development with the objective of maintaining and enhancing its role as sub-regional focus for strategic housing, retail and employment. - Malvern, Droitwich Spa, Evesham provide a comprehensive range of local services for residents and surrounding rural areas, and offer numerous employment opportunities.
+A number of the larger allocations for employment and housing are proposed. - Tenbury Wells, Upton-upon-Severn, Pershore provide a range of services and employment opportunities for rural hinterlands and act as local service centres.

-Development throughout the rural areas will be restricted to that required to meet local needs generated from within the rural areas themselves and as an aid to rural regeneration.
+Development throughout the rural areas will be smaller scale and limited to meet local needs.
 Development within the open countryside (beyond development boundaries) will be strictly controlled.